Please select the country or location you would like to see content from.

 • Avoid wrapping clingfilm – layer it instead to allow blood flow; if clingfilm is unavailable, use a clean cotton sheet; a clear, clean plastic bag can be helpful for hand injuries.

-Treatment at home or with pharmacy products is generally limited only to first-degree (superficial) burns that just affect the outer layer of the skin.
-Anything deeper than this, or which covers the size of the skin surface larger than the affected person’s hand, will need medical attention.
+Treatment at home or with pharmacy products is generally limited only to first-degree (superficial) burns that just affect the outer layer of skin.
+Anything deeper than this, or which covers an area of skin larger than the affected person’s hand, will need medical attention.

-Mild burns are damage to the skin typically caused by dry heat, such as a hot iron, hot oven, or a fire.
-A hot wet substance, such as contact with hot water or steam, cause scalds.
-They are both treated in the same way, and in most cases, mild burns or scalds can be treated at home and normally heal without needing further treatment.
+Mild burns are damage to the skin typically caused by dry heat such as a hot iron, hot oven or a fire.
+Scalds are caused by a hot wet substance such as contact with hot water or steam.
+They are both treated in the same way, and in most cases mild burns or scalds can be treated at home, and they normally heal without the need for further treatment.

 When should I see my doctor?

-For thermal burns (from a heat source), anything more than first-degree burns should be assessed in the Emergency Department.
-If the burn covers an area larger than the injured person's hand, it's blistering, white, or charred, or it affects the face, hands, arms, feet, legs, or genitals, these should be immediately assessed.
+Any burn worse than a first-degree burn should be assessed in the Emergency Department.
+If the burn covers an area larger than the injured person’s hand, it’s blistering, white or charred, or it affects the face, hands, arms, feet, legs or genitals, these should be immediately assessed.

-Other reasons for urgent medical attention include: if the injured person has long-term medical conditions that make them more vulnerable, they are over 60 or less than 5 years old, or they are pregnant, they should seek urgent medical attention.
+Other reasons for urgent medical attention include if the injured person has long-term medical conditions that make them more vulnerable, if they are over 60 years or less than 5 years old, or if they are pregnant.

-Any electrical or chemical burns require a 911 call, even if you can't see an injury, as this can affect the heart or cause delayed damage.
-You must call 911 immediately if the injured person has difficulty breathing or responding if they feel unwell or are sweaty and clammy.
+Any electrical or chemical burns require a 911 call, even if you can’t see an injury, as this can affect the heart or cause delayed damage.
+You must call 911 immediately if the injured person is having difficulty breathing or responding, if they feel unwell, or they're sweaty and clammy.

 Was this helpful?